What Does FICO Stand For? What is a FICO Score?

 Did you know that it is also possible to achieve a perfect FICO score?
 The best FICO score a consumer can have is an 850, and that number has been reached by only about 0.5% of consumers that practiced better credit behavior.

 Each of the three major credit bureaus will generate their own FICO scores.
-It is recommended that you look at each credit report from Equifax, Experian, and TransUnion because the FICO score for each may slightly vary.
+It is recommended that you look at each credit report from Equifax, Experian, and TransUnion because the FICO score for each may vary slightly.
 You may also find that there is more than one FICO score available from each reporting agency.

 FICO SBSS